hugoferreira/hugoferreira.github.com/_posts/2013-03-28-why-post-functional-programming-matters.markdown

 So why give a 60 year old concept any importance?
 The above was tried and claimed years ago, and yet, imperative (and OO) languages are now the norm.
 Perhaps once we understand what Functional Programming enables us to do today (instead of discussing semantics over what it is), we will come to understand what Paul Graham once said [^36]:

-"*... the short explanation of why this 1950s language is not obsolete is that it was not technology but math, and math doesn't get stale.
-The right thing to compare Lisp to is not 1950s hardware, but, say, the Quicksort algorithm, which was discovered in 1960 and is still the fastest general-purpose sort.*"
+> ... the short explanation of why this 1950s language is not obsolete is that it was not technology but math, and math doesn't get stale.
+The right thing to compare Lisp to is not 1950s hardware, but, say, the Quicksort algorithm, which was discovered in 1960 and is still the fastest general-purpose sort.

   [^36]: Another key personality that made such bold assertions was turing laureate Alan Kay, the father of Object-Oriented programming, who once said he regarded LISP as the "Maxwell’s Equations of Software" (see [this interview](http://queue.acm.org/detail.cfm?id=1039523)).